 - Time the last command took to execute

 Starship is also a cross-shell prompt, so it integrates smoothly with both Fish and Nu.

 When it comes to installing stuff.
 I use Homebrew, the go-to package manager for MacOS.
 It's great because it simply just works.

 Instead of MacOS Spotlight, I use Raycast, an application that significantly improves upon the concept of a command prompt, with loads of built-in features and installable extensions to add even more.

 My main browser is the MacOS default browser, Safari.
 Despite its bad reputation, it's good-looking and it works well with Keychain, Apple's built-in password manager, so there is no need to use a 3rd party password manager.

 During development, I also test on Firefox and Chrome.

 My daily driver is Visual Studio Code.
 Not only do I use VS Code for code, but I also write pretty much everything else in there.
-In comparison to word processors such as Microsoft Word, VS Code doesn't allow you to format text as such, which means I have one less opportunity to procrastinate on whatever I am writing.
+In comparison to word processors such as Microsoft Word, VS Code doesn't allow you to format text as such, which leaves me with one less opportunity to procrastinate.

 VS Code also has an amazing ecosystem of extensions.
 Those I use are listed in my Mac Setup process.